Orhanko/Card-Workout-App/README.md

 # Card-Workout-App
 ### My first simple iOS Application wrote completely programmatically using UIKit.

+- The goal of the application is to give the user the opportunity to set a training exercise based on a random card selection.

 > Learned how to make custom UIButton class, with configuration, UIImages within it and styling, and implement it on several buttons in code.

 > Learned how to use Auto Layout when customizing certain Views (`UIImageView`, `Label`, `UIButton`) on ViewControllers